neerajayarlagadda/LEAP_Deliverable2/datapipeline-gcp/Readme.md

 **Objective**: Set up Dataproc cluster, process raw data, and verify data appears in BigQuery.

+**Note**: For initial testing, a persistent cluster can be created.
+However, the production DAG uses **on-demand clusters** that are created and deleted automatically for cost optimization.

 **Implementation Details**:

 1. **Create GCS Buckets** (if not exists):